battlecode/battlecode21/backend/docs/SETUP.md

   - Another potential fix: On Mac, [this StackOverflow answer has a solution](https://stackoverflow.com/a/39800677/3767728) (command should be `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip install psycopg2==2.8.3 --upgrade`) (if you still have problems with psycopg2 on mac after this, try `brew reinstall openssl` and `brew install postgresql`)
 - uWSGI may fail to build.
 This is fine, as you don't actually need it to develop locally.
 Comment it out, run `pip install -r requirements.txt`, and then uncomment it (again so that we can use it in production -- make sure to _not commit any changes_).

-#### Database
+### Database

 Any time you start the backend, there must be a Postgres instance up.
 It's easiest to create a Postgres database running somewhere else (for example, on Google Cloud, or another deployment service), and then to provide connection info in `dev_settings.py` (and `dev_settings_sensitive.py`).
-(More instructions about setting up this database coming soon!
+(More instructions about setting up this database coming soon, in the "Database Setup" section!
 If they aren't here yet, bug Nathan.)

 Next, run the following to initialize the database: